VIVIDLYAMEMORY/README.txt/README.md

 ## INTRODUCTIONS <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/257b0f3b-db29-4ad6-8a01-acd8bc7c37fd" />
-hihihi !! i'm 𝘔𝘪𝘶𝘦𝘭𝘭𝘪𝘦 or *Vivid* you can call me 𝘔𝘪𝘶/𝘔𝘪𝘨𝘶𝘦𝘭 for short! ^_^ i go by 𝙨𝙝𝙚/𝙝𝙞𝙢 , <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/d6fece66-5de7-41cb-bf5c-ad6c6785c957" />
+hihihi !! i'm 𝘔𝘪𝘶𝘦𝘭𝘭𝘦 or *Vivid* you can call me 𝘔𝘪𝘶/𝘔𝘪𝘨𝘶𝘦𝘭 for short! ^_^ i go by 𝙨𝙝𝙚/𝙝𝙞𝙢 , <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/d6fece66-5de7-41cb-bf5c-ad6c6785c957" />
 i'm very silly and funny at some times so you are free to int! c+h is also encouraged so don't be shy <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/89a5d7de-2194-4dcf-a624-65bb7a2da5d8" />/silly i mostly use typing quirks AND use tone tags so please lmk if you don't want tonetags to be mentioned in my messages! <img width="20" height="20" alt="image" src="https://github.com/user-attachments/assets/857ed440-2b34-4ef2-926c-fcf98af3f4f3" /> so yeah thanks for reading the intro section :3